simerplaha/Actor/README.md

 ```

 # WiredActor
-Managing message types can be a lot of work for `Actor`s that do
-not require message serialisation.
+Functions can be sent, invoked & scheduled as messages to `WiredActor`s similar to messages in an `Actor`.

-`WiredActor`s can be created on any `class` instance or `object` where functions
+`WiredActor`s can be created on any `class` instance or `object`.
-can be sent and invoked as messages on Actors.

-Functions can also be scheduled similar to message scheduling
-in `Actor`s.
-See following example code.

 ## Create a `WiredActor`
 ```scala